danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The technique sounds simple, but here's what happened for me in practice:

-* **Counting 5.5 seconds** wasn't intuitive, whole numbers felt easier, but stressing about the additional half second defeated the purpose.
+**Counting 5.5 seconds** wasn't intuitive, whole numbers felt easier, but stressing about the additional half second defeated the purpose.

-* **Constant counting** was distracting, pulling attention away from the feeling of the breath.
+**Constant counting** was distracting, pulling attention away from the feeling of the breath.

-* **Mind wandering** often led to zoning out and forgetting the pattern altogether.
+**Mind wandering** often led to zoning out and forgetting the pattern altogether.

-* **Knowing when to stop** required setting a timer, but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.
+**Knowing when to stop** required setting a timer, but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.

-After running into all these frictions, I came to the realization that I needed a bare-bones tool that would:
+After running into all these frictions, I realized I needed a bare-bones tool that would:

-Guide me through 5.5-second breaths with voice prompts,
+- Guide me through 5.5-second breaths with voice prompts

-Keep me on track without me having to count, and
+- Keep me on track without counting

-End the session gently, not abruptly.
+- End sessions gently, not abruptly

 That was it.
 Nothing more.